ARMmbed/mbed-client-linux-example/README.md

 ## mbed Build instructions

 ### Building

-1. Install Yotta.
+1. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 2. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
 3. Clone the **lwm2m-client-example** [repository](https://github.com/ARMmbed/lwm2m-client-example) to your local file system.
-4. In the command prompt, `cd` **lwm2m-client-example**.
+4. In the command prompt, `cd lwm2m-client-example`.
 5. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1:5683`.
 6. Set up the target device, `yotta target x86-linux-native`.
 7. In the command prompt, type `yotta build`.
 The executable file will be created to `/build/x86-linux-native/source/` folder.

-### Running the lwm2m client example
+### Running the LWM2M Client example

 1. Find the executable file named `lwm2m-client-example.exe` in the folder `lwm2m-client-example/build/x86-linux-native/source/`.
 2. Run the executable from command line using `./lwm2m-client-example`
 3. The program begins execution and will start registration to the mbed Device Server giving console output as `Registering endpoint` and when the registration is successful it will display `Registered`.
-4. After successful registration, the program will automatically start sending observations after every 10 seconds and it will be visible on console as `Sending observation` alongwith the value which increments everytime the obeservation is sent like `Value sent 1` and so on.
-These values can be observed on mbed Device Server WebUI under **/Test/0/D** tab resource.
+4. After a successful registration, the program will automatically start sending observations after every 10 seconds and it will be visible on console as `Sending observation` along with the value which increments everytime the obeservation is sent like `Value sent 1` and so on.
+These values can be observed on mbed Device Server WebUI under **/Test/0/D** resource.

 ## Testing